 Myth: The king of the jungle is a freeloader

 Lions have gotten a bad rap for not helping out their ladies when it comes to hunting.
 But a new study reveals the king of beasts might be doing his share after all.
 According to NBC News, by combining GPS collars that track lions’ movements with airborne Light Detection and Ranging (LiDAR) measurements that provide 3-D maps of the landscape and vegetation, the research team was able to reveal that male lions are solitary predators who leap out of thick vegetation to ambush their prey.
 That’s in contrast to the social hunting behaviors of lionesses that hunt in packs.
 And female lions live together for life.
 Their female cubs also stay with the pride, even after they’re grown, but male cubs must venture out on their own once they reach maturity.
 So lions may still hunt as loners, but they’re far from lazy.

 Myth: Females are the only ones to get pregnant

-Myth: Blind as a batNuwat Phansuwan/ShutterstockThat saying may be appropriate when your son can’t find the ketchup bottle right in front of his face or your husband lost his car keys … again.
-(Share some tips with them on getting organized.)
+The saying “blind as a bat” may be appropriate when your son can’t find the ketchup bottle right in front of his face or your husband lost his car keys … again.
 But it wouldn’t be fair to cast aspersions bats.
 Yes, says Livescience, bats hunt in the dark using echolocation, which means they use echoes of self-produced sounds bouncing off objects to help them navigate.
 But they can also see.
 Research indicates that bats sometimes prefer using eyesight to sound when hunting.
 And many fruit bats don’t even echolocate at all.
 In fact, they have particularly sharp vision.